Adaptive design has become the tool of choice to establish an eCommerce sales platform.

 Using Adaptive Design To Make A Website that Sells

 Getting visitors to make a purchase has always been one of the biggest challenges of eCommerce businesses.
-Adaptive design can help close the gap between offers and sales in a number of ways:
+Adaptive design can help close the gap between offers and sales in several ways:

 #1.
 Using Adaptive Design For Different Platforms

-A common lesson eCommerce for beginners often teaches is that you should always design a layout that responds to the device that your customer is using to browse your online storefront.
+A common lesson eCommerce for beginners often teaches is that you should always design a layout that responds to your customer’s device to browse your online storefront.

 The issue here is that most of them cannot clarify the difference between “responsive” and “adaptive” layouts, which can cause suboptimal UX once users enter the site.